 The Park City Golf Club receives revenue from greens fees, cart rental, pro-shop sales, golf lessons, and other miscellaneous fees and services.
-The Park City Golf Club is an enterprise fund.
 All revenues collected from the golf club are used to fund golf course operating and improvement costs.
-The financial objective for the Park City Golf Club is to break even or show a slight profit.
+As an enterprise fund, the financial objective for the Park City Golf Club is to break even or show a slight profit.